Intelligent-Medical-Research-Group/PU2756/README.md

 ## 🧩 Overview

-Accurate diagnosis of lung tumors from ultrasound is highly valuable yet challenging.
-Deep learning methods can assist clinicians, but their performance depends critically on the **quantity and quality of training data**.
-Due to the relatively limited use of LUS for benign–malignant diagnosis in routine practice, there has been **no public dataset** tailored to this task.

-To bridge this gap, we release **PU2756**, an **open-access ultrasound dataset** for **both segmentation and classification** of lung tumors.
-PU2756 contains **3,860 B-mode images**, **expert annotations**, and **pathology-verified** labels.
-We also provide dataset statistics, baseline methods for segmentation and classification, and corresponding evaluation results to facilitate fair benchmarking.

 To the best of our knowledge, PU2756 is currently the **largest publicly available, expert-annotated lung-tumor ultrasound dataset**, and the **first** to jointly support **segmentation** and **classification** tasks.
 This resource enables deeper analysis of tumor characteristics and can help assess the necessity of fine-needle aspiration biopsy, offering practical value for ultrasound-based diagnostic decision-making.